-- Distribution operating mode is set to File or Collection or Carousel or Real-time, as appropriate.

-- Object acquisition identifierscontains the Push base URL used to ingest objects.
-The MBSF provides the Push base URL (property specific to the distribution method) to the MBS Application Provider (AF/AS).
+- Object ingest base URL (assigned by the MBSF) contains the base URL at the MBSTF to which objects are published..

-- Distribution base URL contains the base URL for the objects.
-The MBSF replaces the Push base URL part of the object ingest URL with the value of the Distribution base URL for inclusion in FLUTE FDT instance(s) and (in some cases) in the Service Announcement.
+- Object distribution base URL (assigned by the MBSF) contains the base URL for the objects as they are distributed.
+The MBSTF replaces the Object ingest base URL part of the object ingest URL with the value of the Object distribution base URL for inclusion in MBS Distribution Session metadata (e.g, FLUTE FDT instances) and (in some cases) for referencing objects from the User Service Announcement.

 NEXT CHANGE